ismailalptug/Image-Sampling/README.md

 # Image Sampling
- You can down sample your image with ratio that you want
+ You can down sample your image with ratio that you want.